coq/coq/doc/sphinx/addendum/type-classes.rst

 Sections and contexts
 ---------------------

 To ease the parametrization of developments by type classes, we provide a new way to introduce variables into section contexts, compatible with the implicit argument mechanism.
-The new command works similarly to the ``Variables`` vernacular (:ref:`TODO-1.3.2-Definitions`), except it accepts any binding context as argument.
+The new command works similarly to the :cmd:`Variables` vernacular, except it accepts any binding context as argument.
 For example:

 .. coqtop:: all